swoogles/Physics/plan.md

 # Group Introduction Simulation Implementation Plan

+## Project Overview
+This project is a physics simulation implemented in C++ using a custom engine.
+The simulation features group introduction mechanics where different groups of particles interact and introduce themselves over time.
+The core system is built around a time manager, spatial coordinate system, and group spawning logic.

+## Important Note
+All items in this plan should be treated with suspicion if they don't actually mesh with the existing project and codebase.
+Verify each item against the actual implementation before proceeding.

 ## Project Setup
-- [ ] Create project directory structure
+- [x] Create project directory structure
-- [ ] Initialize git repository
+- [x] Initialize git repository
-- [ ] Set up package.json with necessary dependencies

 ## Core Simulation Components
 - [x] Implement time manager class